-There are a wide range of vitamins and minerals that our body needs daily to function properly.
+There is a wide range of vitamins and minerals that our body needs daily to function properly.
 A majority of us will have no problem getting the necessary amounts through our diet.
 For those that follow a strict diet, there’s a good chance you’re missing out on some essential nutrients every day.

 This is especially true for vegans, who typically stay away from animal-based foods.
 Since some nutrients are only found in animal-based foods, you may need to turn to multivitamins to ensure your body is getting what it needs.